ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 ## Installing `rabbitmqadmin`
 {: #rabbitmq-install-rabbitmqadmin}

 The `rabbitmqadmin` binary is available directly from your deployment.
-The download and installation instructions are found on `/cli` page of the management plugin.
+The download and installation instructions are found on `/cli` page of the management plug-in.
 For example, `https://1a619c43-6425-4abb-8df0-0c7b1b3a3001.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31797/cli`

 `rabbitmqadmin` is also available with a full, local installation of the RabbitMQ package.
 However, if the version of the package you download doesn't match the deployment's RabbitMQ version, it might not connect.